 Think Big: Overcoming Institutional Barriers in Climate Change Adaptation Planning

-All new member groups will be invited to an initial meeting for an orientation.
-The meeting will serve as an opportunity to be oriented to how ASAP supports member groups and to virtually meet other group members and leaders.
+All new member groups are invited to an initial meeting for an orientation.
+The meeting is an opportunity to be oriented to how ASAP supports member groups, virtually meet other group members and leaders, and learn about each other’s goals for the coming year.

-Read the 2019 Member Interest Group Formation Process for more specific details.
+Read the 2019 Member Interest Group Formation Process for more details.

 Thank you for joining us along with ASAP Board Members Joyce Coffee and Jennifer Jurado for our online membership information session that took place December 14, 2018!
 Slides from the webinar are available here: FALL 2018 ASAP Member Webinar.